ifup wlan0 ip: SIOCGIFFLAGS: No such device command failed: No such device (-19) Successfully initialized wpa_supplicant Could not read interface wlan0 flags: No such device nl80211: Driver does not support authentication/association or connect commands nl80211: deinit ifname=wlan0 disabled_11b_rate

 https://benjaminknofe.com/blog/2017/12/19/ fix-broken-onboard-wifi-on-a-raspberry-pi-3-and-arch-linux-and-systemd/

+Getting Wifi isn't terribly important to me, but it would be nice to see it working.
 What does dmesg say on your device?
 My device shows -110 errors now.

 Mike, Oliver, can you retest with latest master?